flenniken/collections/docs/collection-maker.md

 folder from the folder of images.
 It creates a cjson file with the images width, height, size and other information.
 It creates empty titles and descriptions and sets an arbitrary images order.
-You will fill in this information later.
+You will fill in this information later with the maker page.

 Run the command and specify the folder: